galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-case_monocle3-trajectories/tutorial.md

 ## Pseudotime analysis

-Finally it's time to see our cells in pseudotime!
-We have already learned trajectory, now we only have to order cells along it.
-Monocle3 requires information where to start ordering the cells, so we need to provide it with this information.
+Finally, it's time to see our cells in pseudotime!
+We have already learned a trajectory, now we only have to order the cells along it.
+Monocle3 requires information on where to start ordering the cells, so we need to provide it with this information.
 We annotated early T-cells as double negative (DN), so those will be our root cells!

 > ### {% icon details %} Details: Pseudotime
 >
 > To infer trajectories, we need data from cells at different points along a path of differentiation.
+The assumption is that in any given sample, some cells are further along a trajectory than others.
 This inferred temporal dimension is known as pseudotime.
 Pseudotime measures the cells’ progress through the transition.
 [Read more](https://doi.org/10.1093%2Fbioinformatics%2Fbtw372)
 >
 {: .details}